rabbitmq/rabbitmq-website/site/logging.md

     ]}].
 </pre>

-If you enable console or syslog output, the file output will still be enabled by default.
+If you enable Syslog output, the file output will still be enabled by default.
 To disable the file output, set `log.file` to `false`.

-Please note that `RABBITMQ_LOGS` set to `-` will disable the file output even in `log.file` is configured.

 ## <a id="log-message-categories" /> Log Message Categories